 Los Adaes, the symbol of New Spain in Louisiana, was once the capital of Texas and the scene of a unique cooperation among the French, the Spanish and the indigenous Native Americans.
 An area rich in archaeological finds, it thrives today as one of Louisiana's most intriguing state historic sites.
 Established in 1719 in response to a French attack on Mission San Miguel, the Presidio Nuestra Señora del Pilar de Los Adaes (Fort of Our Lady of Pilar at the Adaes) was built to counter any further French intrusion into Spanish territory.
 Los Adaes was designated as the capital of the province of Texas in 1729, becoming the official residence of the governor.
 It remained the capital until 1772 when it was closed and the inhabitants moved to San Antonio.

 Fort St. Jean Baptiste155 Rue Jefferson Natchitoches, LA 318.357.3101

-Hours of OperationLos Adaes Call for times.
-Fort St. Jean Baptiste Open Wednesday-Saturday, 9AM-5PM
+Hours of OperationLos Adaes Wednesday-Saturday, Noon-4PM Fort St. Jean Baptiste Open Wednesday-Sunday, 9AM-5PM